virteal/l8/README.md

 also productive at the "step" higher level. l8 makes it possible to use these solutions in Javascript, today (well... in a few months, if things go well).

 Proposals for extensions are welcome.
-Let's get to paradize ;)

-Enjoys.
+Enjoy.

-   Jean Hugues Robert, aka @jhr, october 2012.
+   Jean Hugues Robert, aka @jhr, october/november 2012.

 PS: all this stuff is to relieve my "node anxiety".
 See http://news.ycombinator.com/item?id=2371152